-Things You Need to Know about Galvanized Pipes and Pex Piping
+Things You Need To Know About Galvanized Pipes & Pex Piping

 Galvanized pipes are a popular choice for homes and businesses throughout California and the rest of the country.
 These are strong and long-lasting pipes that will deliver fairly reliable performance for your property.
 However, these pipes are not without their problems.
 In fact, once they begin to break down, they pose major risks to your home and to the health of your family.

 Repiping your home with PEX piping can help you avoid the problems posed by galvanized piping for good, while also enjoying additional benefits.
 Talking to a Oceanside repiping plumber will help you learn the specific ways that PEX could help your property, but here are a few things you need to know.